Videos and podcasts

 Siobhan Moran-McFarlane: And, Graeme, you spent a lot of time as a tech lawyer within banks before coming to ASIC.
 What about the flip side of AI?
 The risks that are really front of mind?

-Graham Jefferson: That's a difficult question in the sense that it's it's not yet the case that there's lots of evidence of harm emerging.
+Graham Jefferson: That's a difficult question in the sense that it's not yet the case that there's lots of evidence of harm emerging.
 There's the potential for that.

 And what's hard to say is whether we're at the beginning of a cycle where it's just too soon for those risks and harms to emerge, or the way that they're emerging is different to what we've seen in the past.
-The fact that AI can be personalised and can deliver personalised services means there could be lots and lots of low level impacts that just aren't registering yet.
+The fact that AI can be personalised and can deliver personalised services means there could be lots and lots of low-level impacts that just aren't registering yet.

 But if you look at the literature, what you see people talk about is concerns about bias that's embedded in the data that's used to train these AI models.
 The risk that the models unwittingly or unintentionally discriminate and that they produce results that are superficially plausible but actually incorrect.
-And that's the notion of hallucinations that we hear about in connection with with things like ChatGPT.
+And that's the notion of hallucinations that we hear about in connection with things like ChatGPT.

 There were also privacy and data protection risks.
 If people's personal information has been used to train these models or is used in connection with these models, there's increased risks that privacy laws could be breached.